YanShuai-Dilato/Selenium_on_pgb/README.md

 ###### For Windows

-We just use the "Task Scheduler" tool located in "Control" -> "Administrative Tools"
+We use the "Task Scheduler" tool located in "Control" -> "Administrative Tools"

 The command was: